Everybody Have Fun Tonight

 "Everybody Have Fun Tonight" is a song by the English new wave band Wang Chung, released as a single from their fourth studio album Mosaic in 1986.

+History

 Collaboratively written by Jack Hues, Nick Feldman, and Peter Wolf, it reached no. 2 on the US Billboard Hot 100 chart during the 1986 Christmas season.
-It also hit No. 1 on the Canada RPM Top 100 Singles chart the week of 17 January 1987.
+It also reached No. 1 on the Cashbox charts for 3 weeks, and topped the Canada RPM Top 100 Singles chart for the week of 17 January 1987.
 With some different lyrics, the original ballad version of the song was placed on the B-side.

 In 2005, Wang Chung performed the song on the American television show Hit Me, Baby, One More Time alongside a cover of Nelly's "Hot in Herre".
 The song was later featured in the second trailer for the upcoming 2026 video game, Grand Theft Auto VI.

 Critical reception

 Billboard called it a "self-celebrating dance rocker" that "[coins] a new verb."